 My main take-away is this: porcelain tile does not hold up well when painted.
 While I might paint a porcelain floor in a very low traffic area, I wouldn’t recommend it in a space with high-traffic or any chance of water getting on it.
 However, if you have a tile floor with some texture, I think a painted floor works wonders, and I can say it’s totally worth your time.

-UPDATE: It’s been almost a year since I painted the second bathroom floor (the one with a little texture to the tile).
+… and one more update– It’s been a year since I painted the second bathroom floor (the one with a little texture to the tile).
 This painted floor has held up much better than the first.
 I had to redo one tile right outside the shower door as it was prone to getting wet.
 I have since told my youngest to please make sure to wipe up any water he gets on the floor after showering, and there has been no problem since.
-So… the two lessons in all this are:

 How to Fix A Painted Tile Floor

 So… what did I do about the peeling paint on the porcelain tile?
 I fixed it.
 And, honestly, it was an easy project that took about 30 minutes of my time.